Bela Lugosi Meets a Brooklyn Gorilla: Plot

-The following morning, as Nona returns to the laboratory, Dr. Zabor realizes that the serum's effect was only temporary and Ramona has turned back into a chimp.
-The jealous doctor injects Duke with the serum and watches him turn into a gorilla.
+The following morning, as Nona returns to the laboratory, Dr. Zabor realizes that the serum's effect was only temporary and that Ramona has reverted to a chimp.
+He injects Duke with the serum and watches him transform into a gorilla.

-As Nona and Sammy return to the laboratory in search of Duke, Dr. Zabor explains that the gorilla is actually Ramona advanced to a higher level of evolution.
-He and Nona start out for the village, leaving Sammy in the laboratory with the gorilla, who pantomimes to Sammy that he is really Duke.
+As Nona and Sammy return to the laboratory in search of Duke, Dr. Zabor claims that the gorilla is actually Ramona.
+He and Nona travel the village, leaving Sammy in the laboratory with the gorilla, who pantomimes to Sammy that he is really Duke.
 Upon reaching the village, Sammy explains to Nona that the gorilla is Duke.
 She embraces the gorilla as Chula arrives with Dr. Zabor, who aims his rifle at the gorilla.
 Sammy shields the gorilla with his body and is mortally wounded.
-As the gorilla kneels over Sammy and pats his face, the scene shifts to Duke shaking Sammy awake.
-They're in the dressing room of The Jungle Hut nightclub in Passaic, New Jersey and "we're on next... come on!"
+As the gorilla kneels over Sammy and pats his face, the scene shifts to Duke and Sammy in the dressing room of a New Jersey nightclub.
 Nona is in the gorilla-trainer act, with Chief Rakos in a gorilla suit.
-Chula is a waiter and Dr. Zabor is the manager: "You'd better get some laughs this time... or you'll be collecting unemployment insurance!"
+Chula is a waiter and Dr. Zabor is the manager of the club.